dgrankvist/sound-detect/README.md

 	git clone https://github.com/dgrankvist/sound-detect

+To send data to a server, copy the sound.php file to the server, and specify the URL to the server in the file "comm.h" before compiling.
+The URL should be given in quotes after "#define URL ".

-Run the following command to install:
+Finally, run the following command to compile:

 	make

 ## Operation